 However you deploy the spring, there is always the danger of chafing.
 It is important to fit a chafe-protection sleeve.
 Your nylon spring should be regularly inspected for any signs of damage and replaced as necessary.
 Nylon can degrade in ultra violet light (sunlight) so a nylon spring should be stored out of the sun, and replaced every year or two.
 The life expectancy is related to your sunlight exposure and amount of use.

-Knox supply ready made nylon springs, complete with a chain hook for 8mm and 10mm chain spliced on one end.
-This ready to go spring is available from our accessories page.
+Knox supply ready made nylon springs, complete with a chain hook for 8mm or 10mm chain spliced on one end.
+Chain hooks available in carbon steel or marine grade 316 stainless steel.
+These springs are ready to use and available from our accessories page.